0ladayo/production_surveillance_project/README.md

 #### Plotly

-> plotly library was used for the data visualization
+> plotly library in python was used for the data visualization

 #### Dash

-> dash was used to build the interactive web framework.
+> dash library in python was used to build the interactive web framework.

 #### Google App Engine (GAE)